 If you’ve ever seen Sex and the City, there’s an episode where Miranda is ready to purchase a stack of diet books in a desperate attempt to take off her baby weight.
 The cashier flips through the books as she rings them up, and these are not exact quotes,, but it went something like this..”This one I lost 40 lbs on, then gained back 60″ – “This one made me sick, and I didn’t lose weight” and so on and so forth.
 She then tells Miranda to go with Weight Watchers, the only one that ever worked because, as I mentioned above, they don’t deprive you of the foods you like to eat.
-I know, I know..Weight Watchers probably paid for that little scene, but one part definitely isn’t BS.
-The food IS good and it fills you up.
+I know, I know..Weight Watchers probably paid for that little scene, but one part definitely isn’t BS; the food IS good and it does fill you up.

 Photos in collage courtesy of Weight Watchers.
 Top Row – BBQ Chicken with Mashed Sweet Potatoes and Turkey and Stuffing.
 Bottom Row – Three Cheese Macaroni and Meat Loaf with Garlic Mashed Potatoes

 After devouring a half pan of the baklava I made in June, and endless candy testing/tasting throughout the month of July, I wasn’t feeling too hot.
 Bloated, lethargic, and well, jiggly.
-I had already been through many ‘blog’ over noshings in late 2010 (remember the pots of cassoulet?), so I wasn’t helping my cause by eating more than a bit of my super rich dishes and desserts again.
+I had already been through many ‘blog’ over–noshings in late 2010 (remember the pots of cassoulet?), so I wasn’t helping my cause by eating more than a bit of my super rich dishes and desserts again.

-I received a huge ice packed box filled with 7 fresh meals and three deli salads.
+I received a huge ice packed box filled with 7 fresh meals and three delicatessen salads.
 I decided then and there that if I was going to review this properly, I was going to do it right.
 Never having been on any weight loss plan my entire life (I dieted in many unhealthy ways, which I won’t get into now, when I needed to lose weight), I was now officially on one.
 I gave myself the month of August to see what would happen by sticking to a Weight Watchers meal plan.
 I even purchased more of these meals and salads when I ran out of the ones sent to me free of charge, because, again, I wanted to do it right.

 This is what it looks like in natural light and when it’s not melting – photo courtesy of Weight Watchers.

 Verdict.
 I try not use a scale, as I prefer to go by how my clothes fit and how I feel.
 However, I did this time.
 I dropped 6 lbs barely doing anything other than sticking to these meals.
-Whether you need to lose a little, or a lot of weight, I highly recommend you give these fresh meals and deli salads a shot.
+Whether you need to lose a little, or a lot of weight, I highly recommend you give these fresh meals and delicatessen salads a shot.

-It looks pretty good doesn’t it?
+So, this frozen minty (or almond) chocolate dessert looks pretty good doesn’t it?
 It takes 5 minutes to put together, and after two hours of freezing, you can eat the whole dessert without guilt!
 I’m going to post the recipe, verbatim, with a few italicized tips of my own, from weightwatchers.com.

 How quicketh it melteth..